Dazzyls/Game-Prototype/README.md

 # Game-Prototype
-A collaborative video game project by Jaap &amp; Marike
+A collaborative video game project by Jaap &amp; Marike a.k.a.
+Chunky Cat Studios